Tips on becoming a Sprint Master, for people who aren’t already

 What the Sprint Master says, goes.

-And once the Sprint is underway:
+And once the Sprint is underway, believe in the process.

 Don’t be tempted to pivot after the design team has already worked on something for a day like we almost did.
 The thing you decided to prototype was a team decision.
 Follow it through.
 Otherwise, you’ll just end up with a half-baked design, terrible results in the test, and a wasted week!